-I don’t know what to tell you, I like snakes.
-Always have, and never understood why so many people don’t.
+Dunno what to tell you, I like snakes, always have and never understood why so many people don’t.

 Did you think this was going to be a man-bashing item?
 An angry diatribe against bad exes?
-If it were so, I wouldn’t use the word “snake” in that context.
-In my book, snakes don’t deserve the insult.
+If it was, I wouldn’t use the word “snake” in that context.
+In my view, snakes don’t deserve the insult.

 “They’re slithery.”
 So they are.
 What of it?
 That makes them unique and interesting compared to their — many varieties of — legged and furry cohabitants.
 The patterns and colors of their skin alone are fascinating.

-Naturally, I’m scared of snake bites like any normal human being would be.
+Naturally, I’m scared of snake bites.
 But snakes themselves?
-Those I’ve known as other people’s pets have had distinct personalities.
+Those I’ve known (as other people’s pets) have had distinct personalities.
 Some disliked people, some were indifferent and others outright cozied up to me.
 You could argue they sought body warmth.
 Either way, it’s singularly cute when a near-alien creature finds the crook of your neck and nestles there motionless for a while.